wiremock/wiremock.org/_docs/verifying.md

 description: Verifying and querying requests relies on the request journal, which is an in-memory log of received requests.
 This can be disabled for load testing.
 ---

+ <div class="cloud-callout"><a href="http://www.wiremock.io" target="_BLANK">If you are interesting in auto-generating OpenAPI specs and documentation for collaborative prototying, learn about WireMock Cloud.</a></div>

 The WireMock server records all requests it receives in memory (at least until it is [reset](../stubbing#reset)).
 This makes it possible to verify that a request matching a specific pattern was received, and also to fetch